fbpx

 • It can save resources in filings and prosecution proceedings if the invention is not exclusive, allowing R&D centers to use their IP budgets sensibly.

-• The prior art search helps to find out the closest prior arts and thus can describe the scope of protection present in patent claims.
+• The prior art search helps to find the closest prior arts and thus can describe the scope of protection in patent claims.
 Even prosecution time can be reduced due to the need for fewer office actions and claim amendments.

-Now that we had a look at some of the reasons why you should get a prior art search conducted before filing a patent, the next question that might occur to some of you is how much it would cost if you see professional assistance.
+Now that we had a look at some of the reasons why you should get a prior art search conducted before filing a patent, the next question that might occur to some of you is how much it would cost if you seek professional assistance.

 Well, you’re about to get answers.